pydio/pydio-doc-developer-guide/0_manual/4_building-your-own-flow/1_business-requirements.md

 ### Identifying "Conditions" and translating into automations

-When it gets complex, a Flow generally is just a sequence of various actions that are triggered based on **conditions**.
+When it gets complex, a Flow generally is just a sequence of various actions that are triggered when **conditions** are met.
 Like in a programmation language, it's all about understanding logical causes and consequences that can boil down to :

 ```
 If (condition fullfills...) then (do something) else (do something else)